How to optimize HTML structure for SEO

 Not all crawled pages make it to the index.
 Search engines determine if your page provides enough unique value to include in their database.

-• Textual content and its relevance
+• Textual content and its relevance to search queries

 • Key HTML tags like <title> elements